-Key access: $[BW] > \{RBW\}$
+Key access: [BW/SWP] > {RBW}

-Changes the 3 dB resolution bandwidth from 10 Hz to 3 MHz in a 1, 3, 10 sequence using the knob, step keys or the numeric keypad.
+Changes the 3 dB resolution bandwidth on the analyzer from 30 Hz to 1 MHz in a 1, 3, 10 sequence using the knob, step keys or the numeric keypad.

 If an unavailable bandwidth is entered using the numeric keypad, the closest available bandwidth in the 1, 3, 10 sequence is used.